-2. Start the sequencer.
-Enter the user name and password, select Log in to enter the main interface 3.
-Select Wash.
-Touch the flow cell drive control button to install a washing flow cell.
-Touch the flow cell drive control button again to load the washing flow cell into the device.
+3. Select Wash.
+Touch the flow cell drive button to install a washing flow cell.
+Touch the flow cell drive button again to load the washing flow cell into the device.
 4. Place the prepared Sequencer Cleaning Cartridge into the sequencing cartridge compartment on the flow cell stage that needs to be washed.
 Close the sequencing cartridge compartment door.
-5. Place the prepared Cleaning Cartridge into the washing cartridge compartment on the flow cell stage that needs to be washed.
-Then close the washing cartridge compartment and reagent compartment doors.
+5. Place the prepared Cleaning Cartridge into the wash cartridge compartment on the flow cell stage that needs to be washed.
+Then close the wash cartridge compartment and reagent compartment doors.
 6. Select Start and select Yes when prompted to begin the manual wash, which takes approximately 40 minutes.
 7. When the wash is complete, select Finish to return to the main interface.
 8. Remove the washing flow cell, Sequencer Cleaning Cartridge, and Cleaning Cartridge.

-Reusing the washing flow cell, washing cartridge, and washing plate
+Reusing the washing flow cell, wash cartridge, and washing plate